hfarruda/OpinionPolarization/README.md

 ## Documentation
 ```
-./simulation network_name output_name phi min_value max_value n_iterations step_iterations delta transmission_type reception_type n_separated_files rewire_dynamics
+./simulation network_name output_name phi min_value max_value n_block_iterations delta transmission_type reception_type n_blocks rewire_dynamics
 ```

 * `network_name` - Filename of the input network, and the format of this file must be adjacency list.
-Although the dynamic was proposed for undirected networks, this software can be used for both directed and undirected.
-Furthermore, it is necessary to identify the same connection in both directions to be undirected.
+It is necessary to include the same connection in both directions.
 See an example as follows:

 ```
 0 1 2